 05 Nov Dahon Creates Award for Green Ideas

-The world’s leader in folding bikes makes strong impression at Interbike with new distribution partners, six new models and $13,000 award.
+The world’s leader in folding bikes makes a strong impression at Interbike with new distribution partners, six new models, and a $13,000 award.

 A Focus on Green Mobility

-Officially launched this month, Dahon presents the Green Mobility Award, a prize of $13,000 given to an individual, group, company, organization or even city who has demonstrated significant efforts towards green mobility.
+Officially launched this month, Dahon presents the Green Mobility Award, a prize of $13,000 given to an individual, group, company, organization, or even city who has demonstrated significant efforts towards green mobility.
 “We are introducing this award to encourage people to live more eco-friendly lives.
-The idea is have more companies in the industry take an interest in this award to pool a larger amount of prize money for future awards.” explains Eddie Eccleston, Global Director of Sales and Marketing.
-Applicants can enter or be nominated on Dahon’s website, www.dahonbikes.com and will be judged by a panel of experts.
-Winners will be announced and during Eurobike 2013 and will be invited to attend the fair in Friedrichshafen, Germany.
+The idea is to have more companies in the industry take an interest in this award to pool a larger amount of prize money for future awards,” explains Eddie Eccleston, Global Director of Sales and Marketing.
+Applicants can enter or be nominated on Dahon’s website, www.dahonbikes.com, and will be judged by a panel of experts.
+Winners will be announced during Eurobike 2013 and will be invited to attend the fair in Friedrichshafen, Germany.

 New for 2013